davidbegin/python-in-the-morning/README.md

 # Python in the morning

-All taken from my morning streams, where we attempt to improve our Python skills:
+All taken from my morning streams, where we attempt to improve our Programming skills:
 <https://www.twitch.tv/beginbot>

 This repo contains Code, Notes, Ramblings,